magnesj/ResInsight/docs/Formations.md

 ![]({{ site.baseurl }}/images/formOnPlot.PNG)

-For RFT and PLT Plots, **Formation Names** can be found in the plot's **Property Editor**.
+For RFT and PLT Plots, **Zonation/Formation Names** can be found in the plot's **Property Editor**.
 Tick "Show Formations" and choose the case with the desired formations.

-In Well Log Plots and Well Allocation Plots, **Formation Names** can be found in the **Property Editor** for a **Track** or **Branch**.
+In Well Log Plots and Well Allocation Plots, **Zonation/Formation Names** can be found in the **Property Editor** for a **Track** or **Branch**.
 In addition to choosing case, the path to show formations for must also be selected, as each track can have curves with data from more than one path.

 ![]({{ site.baseurl }}/images/caseFormationsPropEditor.PNG)

 ## Well Picks

 Well Picks can be set for a single well path, defined on measured depths of the well path.
 Unlike formations for k-layers, formations for a well path can only be used to annotate plots.
-Well picks can be both of type *fluid* or *formation*.
+A well pick can be either a *fluid* or a *formation*.

-### Import of Well Pick files
+### Import of Well Pick Files

 Well Pick files can be imported by using the command: **File->Import->Import Well Picks**.
 The user is asked to select _`*.csv`_ files for import.